vineetfrozeninferno/Miscellaneous-Notes/Scala effects and IO.md

     - extract user-identifier.
     - use user-identifier to check if the user has access to resource.
     - if access is allowed, execute request and get response.
 Return response.
-4. On a single system, these things can be built out as IO objects instead of actors and composed into a graph using `flatmap`, `map` and `for-comprehesion`.
+4. On a single system, these things can be built out as IO objects instead of actors and composed into a graph using `flatmap`, `map` and `for-comprehension`.
 The graph can then be executed to get similar results without the heavy akka framework.
 5. The graph can branch into multiple nodes to allow for concurrency.

 ### `IO.pure()`